dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bubbles aren’t just about the madness of crowds, or excess liquidity and leverage.
 Every major bubble involves a premonition of the future.
 The trouble is that they turn out to be deeply flawed premonitions.
 1. No one cares if bitcoin is a bubble, as longer there’s money to be made.
 1. Bitcoin shows there is so much more to seduction than just showing up hungry.
+1. The biggest question in the world of crypto has always been: what is the best real-world use case for Bitcoin and cryptocurrencies?
+Is it digital money?
+The new gold?
+A medium of exchange for the black market?
+Now, after the meteoric rise in ICOs and Bitcoin prices, we can say for certain: speculation.
+And this isn’t a bad thing.
+The majority of trading in financial markets is not for the exchange of goods and services but for speculation.
+In the FX market, the most liquid in the world at $5T exchanged daily, over 80% of trading is speculative.
+Without speculators, markets would be less liquid and would function poorly.
+We believe that the blockchain may be one of the greatest technologies for speculative trading in history.